SimmonsBI/bmotif/README.md

 ## Overview

-`bmotif` is software to count occurrences of motifs in bipartite networks, as well as the number of times each node appears in each unique position within motifs.
-As well as R, it is available in [MATLAB](https://github.com/SimmonsBI/bmotif-matlab) and [Python](https://github.com/SimmonsBI/bmotif-python). `bmotif` was originally developed to analyse bipartite species interaction networks
+`bmotif` is software for motif analyses of bipartite networks.
+It can count occurrences of motifs in bipartite networks, as well as the number of times each node or link appears in each unique node or link position within motifs. `bmotif` supports weighted as well as unweighted
+networks: the mean weight of motifs can be calculated, as well as the standard deviation of motifs mean weights.
+As well as R, core functionality is also available in [MATLAB](https://github.com/SimmonsBI/bmotif-matlab) and [Python](https://github.com/SimmonsBI/bmotif-python). `bmotif` was originally developed to analyse bipartite species interaction networks